 Overcoming ADHD Without Medication: A Parent's and Educator's Guidebook

-helps parents and educators learn what positive lifestyle changes and educational remediation can do to help children overcome symptoms of ADHD and depression without the need to resort to drugs.
+This guidebook helps parents and educators learn how to incorporate positive lifestyle changes into children’s lives.
+It also teaches parents and educators educational remediation techniques that can help children overcome symptoms of ADHD and depression, without the use of psychiatric medications.

-A wonderful book for parents, teachers and principals, to help them to realize the tremendous impact "scary" TV and movies can have on a child's emotions and psychological profile.
+This is a truly wonderful book for parents, teachers and grade school principals because it highlights the tremendous impact "scary" television sitcoms, cartoons and movies have on children’s emotions, thought processes and behaviors.
 R-rated movies and G-rated movies, as well as everything in between, can leave a deep emotional footprint on a child.
-What do parents need to be aware of?
-Since television and movies are a reality today, what can parents do?

 Over 200 of the Best Books for Children